Get all the latest data for Puerto Plata

 Which neighborhoods have the fastest rising property prices in Puerto Plata as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Puerto Plata are Cabarete, Sosua, and Cofresi, all of which benefit from beach access, strong expat demand, and thriving short-term rental markets.
+As of 2026, the three fastest rising property areas in Puerto Plata are Playa Dorada, Costambar and Cofresí, because they combine beach access, foreign-buyer interest and rental demand.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Puerto Plata.